 Our Classroom Instrumental Program was one of the first of its kind in Sydney and remains one of the most comprehensive.
 Every student in Year 3 begins learning an orchestral instrument of their choice, provided by Kambala, in small groups during class time.
 Students continue this program until the end of the non-elective program in Year 8.

 The Music Ensemble Program features 18 ensembles, including five choirs, three concert bands, three jazz bands, three string orchestras, a symphonic orchestra and various chamber groups.
 Special events include the annual Festival of Music at the Sydney Opera House, Music Camp, School Musicals, the Gala Music Evening and Speech Day at Sydney Town Hall.
 Collaborations with other schools such as Cranbrook, The Scots College and Sydney Grammar create new and stimulating musical contexts for our singers and instrumentalists.

 Solo performances are a regular feature of Kambala’s calendar, with public presentations in our weekly lunchtime concerts and assemblies, Music Soirées and Year-level Recital Evenings.

 The Music Department is ably assisted by an energetic Music Support Group, which runs fundraising activities and provides help with major events.

-In 2016 and 2017, Sport at Kambala has seen impressive growth in participation rates and has enjoyed noteworthy achievements, at both national and international levels, by individual students and teams in a number of different sporting disciplines.
+Sport at Kambala has seen impressive growth in participation rates and has enjoyed noteworthy achievements, at both national and international levels, by individual students and teams in a number of different sporting disciplines.
 Kambala has outstanding facilities for sport including an indoor heated pool, playing field, gymnasium and tennis courts.
-Sports offered include:
+Sports offered:

 - Cross Country